Eleuthander/gnn-project-2/README.md

 ### models.py

 This file contains the model architectures.
-GCNGraphormer is taken from Shi et al., and processes the initial embeddings based on various initliaization arguments before passing them to the GCN layers, while the graphormer does its own predictions, and them the two results are combined.
+GCNGraphormer is taken from Shi et al., and processes the initial embeddings based on various initialization arguments before passing them to the GCN layer.
+The Graphormer does its own predictions, and then the two results are combined.

 SNAGraphormer is similar but replaces the GCN layers with transformer layers from graph_transformer_layer.py.

 ### train_test.py

+A standard train-val-test pipeline.
+Logs are saved to `./logs`;  metrics for each epoch are saved to `./metrics`.

 ## References